uniwswap/uniwens-docs/dapp-developer-guide/resolving-names.md

 Resolution without a library is a three step process:

 1. Normalise and hash the name - see [name processing](../contract-api-reference/name-processing.md) for details.
-2. Call `resolver()` on the ENS registry, passing in the output of step 1.
+2. Call `resolver()` on the LNS registry, passing in the output of step 1.
 This returns the address of the resolver responsible for the name.
 3. Using the [resolver interface](https://github.com/ensdomains/resolvers/blob/master/contracts/Resolver.sol), call `addr()` on the resolver address returned in step 2, passing in the hashed name calculated in step 1.

 **Resolution support for the addresses of other blockchains** is implemented with an additional overload on `addr()`.
-To resolve a non-Ethereum address, supply both the namehash and the [SLIP44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) chain ID of the cryptocurrency whose address you want to resolve.
+To resolve a non-smartBCH address, supply both the namehash and the [SLIP44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) chain ID of the cryptocurrency whose address you want to resolve.
 For example, to resolve a Bitcoin address, you would call `addr(hash, 0)`.
 Note that the returned address will be in binary representation, and so will need decoding to a text-format address; for details, see [EIP 2304](https://eips.ethereum.org/EIPS/eip-2304).

 {% hint style="warning" %}
 If you are resolving addr() records, you MUST treat a return value from the resolver of 0x00…00 as that record being unset.
-Failing to do so could result in users accidentally sending funds to the null address if they have configured a resolver in ENS, but not set the resolver record!
+Failing to do so could result in users accidentally sending funds to the null address if they have configured a resolver in LNS, but not set the resolver record!
 {% endhint %}

 ## Looking up other resources

-ENS supports many types of resources besides Ethereum addresses, including other cryptocurrency addresses, content hashes (hashes for IPFS, Skynet, and Swarm, and Tor .onion addresses), contract interfaces (ABIs), and text-based metadata.
+LNS supports many types of resources besides smartBCH addresses, including other cryptocurrency addresses, content hashes (hashes for IPFS, Skynet, and Swarm, and Tor .onion addresses), contract interfaces (ABIs), and text-based metadata.
 The process for looking these up varies from library to library; for specific details see your chosen library's documentation.

 Resolving these content types without a library follows the same 3-step process detailed above; simply call the relevant method on the resolver in step 3 instead of `addr()`.